ISPaton/UAGP23_cash_access/README.md

 # UAGP23_cash_access
 Project for urban analytics group project data sharing.
 Private Teams page and Whatsapp should be used for project management discussions.

+24 April 2023

+Final Notebook uploaded.
+Most development work done via Teams dialogue.
+Notebook can be used with modified parameters for testing different scenarios.

 18 February 2023